yingweiwo

 Absorption, Distribution and Excretion

-/MILK/ We have examined several emerging brominated flame retardants (BFRs) including 2-ethyl-1-hexyl-2,3,4,5-tetrabromobenzoate (TBB), bis(2-ethylhexyl) tetrabromophthalate (TBPH), 1,2-bis(2,4,6-tribromophenoxy) ethane (BTBPE), 4,5,6,7-tetrabromo-1,1,3-trimethyl-3-(2,3,4,5-tetrabromophenyl)-indane (OBIND), and decabromodiphenyl ethane (DBDPE) in paired human maternal serum (n = 102) and breast milk (n = 105) collected in 2008-2009 in the Sherbrooke region in Canada.
-Three legacy BFRs were also included in the study for comparison: decabromobiphenyl (BB-209), 2,2',4,4',5,5'-hexabromobiphenyl (BB-153), and 2,2',4,4',5,5'-hexabromodiphenyl ethers (BDE-153).
-TBB, BB-153, and BDE-153 had detection frequencies greater than 55% in both serum and milk samples.
-Their lipid weight (lw) adjusted median concentrations (ng g(-1) lw) in serum and milk were 1.6 and 0.41 for TBB, 0.48 and 0.31 for BB-153, and 1.5 and 4.4 for BDE-153, respectively.
-The detection frequencies for the other BFRs measured in serum and milk were 16.7% and 32.4% for TBPH, 3.9% and 0.0% for BTBPE, 2.0% and 0.0% for BB-209, 9.8% and 1.0% for OBIND, and 5.9% and 8.6% for DBDPE.
-The ratio of TBB over the sum of TBB and TBPH (fTBB) in serum (0.23) was lower than that in milk (0.46), indicating TBB has a larger tendency than TBPH to be redistributed from blood to milk.
-Overall, these data confirm the presence of non-PBDE BFRs in humans, and the need to better understand their sources, routes of exposure, and potential human health effects
+/MILK/ We tested several emerging brominated flame retardants (BFRs), including 2-ethyl-1-hexyl-2,3,4,5-tetrabromobenzoate (TBB), bis(2-ethylhexyl)tetrabromophthalate (TBPH), 1,2-bis(2,4,6-tribromophenoxy)ethane (BTBPE), 4,5,6,7-tetrabromo-1,1,3-trimethyl-3-(2,3,4,5-tetrabromophenyl)-indane (OBIND), and decabromodiphenyl ethane (DBDPE).
+The samples tested were paired human maternal serum (n = 102) and breast milk (n = 105) collected in Sherbrooke, Canada in 2008–2009.
+This study also included a comparison of three traditional brominated flame retardants: decabromobiphenyl (BB-209), 2,2',4,4',5,5'-hexabromobiphenyl (BB-153), and 2,2',4,4',5,5'-hexabromodiphenyl ether (BDE-153).
+The detection rates of TBB, BB-153, and BDE-153 were all above 55% in serum and milk samples.
+After lipid weight (lw) correction, the median concentrations (ng g⁻¹ lw) of these three substances in serum and milk were: 1.6 and 0.41 for TBB, 0.48 and 0.31 for BB-153, and 1.5 and 4.4 for BDE-153.
+The detection frequencies of other brominated flame retardants (BFRs) in serum and breast milk were as follows: TBPH 16.7% and 32.4%, BTBPE 3.9% and 0.0%, BB-209 2.0% and 0.0%, OBIND 9.8% and 1.0%, and DBDPE 5.9% and 8.6%.
+The ratio of TBB to the sum of TBB and TBPH in serum (fTBB) (0.23) was lower than that in breast milk (0.46), indicating that TBB is more likely to redistribute from blood to breast milk than TBPH.
+Overall, these data confirm the presence of non-polybrominated diphenyl ether brominated flame retardants in the human body and highlight the need for a better understanding of their sources, exposure pathways, and potential human health effects.
+Decabromodiphenyl ethane (DBDPE), an alternative to decabromodiphenyl ether (deca-BDE), was investigated in captive Chinese alligators in this study.
+DBDPE was detected in adult tissues, newborn juveniles, and eggs of the Chinese alligator, with concentrations ranging from 4.74–192 ng g(⁻¹) fat weight, 0.24–1.94 ng g(⁻¹) fat weight, and 0.01–0.51 ng g(⁻¹) fat weight, respectively.
+The level of DBDPE contamination in Chinese alligators was lower than that in newborn juveniles and eggs.
+Furthermore, the concentration of DBDPE in the muscle of adult Chinese alligators was one to three orders of magnitude higher than that in newborn juveniles and eggs, indicating a limited potential for maternal transfer of DBDPE in Chinese alligators. …

 Toxicity/Toxicokinetics